 Current horseshoe crab harvest management strategies in the Delaware Bay area favor the harvest of male crabs.
 Concern was expressed that these strategies may cause spawning sex ratios (M:F) to drop and negatively affect spawning and egg fertilization.
-Annual sex ratio has ranged from 3.1 to 5.2 over the course of the survey and has been ≥4.0 in 5 of the last 6 years (Table 5).
+Annual sex ratio has ranged from 3.1 to 5.2 over the course of the survey.
+M:F ratio in 2013 (3.8) was below four for the first time since 2008 (Table 6).
+Bay-wide Spawning Activity - Males